jjavierv/PicoYPlaca/README.md

 Also, Pico y Placa only works from 7:00 to 9:30 and 16:00 to 19:30.

 ## Input Parameters
 This applications has a Executable Class called "Program".
-Is will accept parameters as a command line application, for example:
+It will accept parameters as a command line application, for example:

 $java Program.class GSF-9368 16-05-2019 07:40

 ## Unit Tests
 This Application has Unit Test, for certain use cases.
+The Unit Test Runner is in picoplaca.test package.